Our journey from college grads to designing 100 buildings a day.

 There is no greater joy nor greater reward than to make a fundamental

 difference in someone’s life.

 – Mary Rose McGeady

 Our company achieved one of many milestones by completing 100 projects recently, which is a consequence of constant dedication towards achieving excellence in what we do.
-Besides working in numerous locations within India, PillarPlus partnered with foreign consultants to execute projects internationally as well.
+Besides working in numerous locations within India, PillarPlus partnered with international architects and builders to execute projects globally.
 With each project, our beliefs and objectives have grown stronger, i.e., to induce technology for enhancing the infrastructural facility.

-As a celebration of completing 100 projects, PillarPlus wanted to make its foundation more profound by giving back to society, leading to their success.
-Continuing with their legacy of contributing towards a social cause, PillarPlus is on a mission of installing 100 public toilets all over the countries in the coming months.
+As a triumph of completing 100 projects, PillarPlus wanted to make its foundation more profound by giving back to society.
+So, to commit to a social cause, PillarPlus plans to install 100 public toilets all over the country in the next 6 months.

-We recognized the issue when Naman Kasliwal, one of our CEO of PilllarPlus, was travelling to Bihar for a project.
-The dilapidated condition of the public toilets in the village left him wondering how it is hazardous for the locals and the tourists.
-The toilets were unhygienic, filthy, lacked cleanliness and necessary facilities like ventilation, electricity and water.
+We identified poor plumbing practices when Naman Kasliwal, one of our founders, travelled to Bihar for a project.
+The dilapidated condition of the public toilets in the village left him wondering about the health hazards they possess.
+The bathrooms were unclean, filthy, lacked cleanliness and necessary facilities like ventilation, electricity and water.

-We are reforming the design of a public toilet by using our technology and expertise.
+We are improving the designs of public toilets by using our technology and expertise.
 Our AI-based software generates effective sanitation plans, electrical blueprints and plumbing drawings for the public toilet layout.
-At PillarPlus, we believe in creating an impact.
-The ideology runs across the team, which is designing these toilets at zero costs to transform the face of Indian villages.
+At PillarPlus MEP Consultancy, we believe in creating an impact.
+The ideology runs across the team and is designing these toilets at zero costs to transform the face of Indian villages.